odevauchelle/pyFreeFem/documentation/wire.md

 !['Matrices'](../figures/wire_matrices.svg)

 The third matrix is the Gramian along the wire.
-As expected, its only non-zero coefficients are those which involve nodes 4, 5 and 6.
+As expected, its only non-zero coefficients are those which involve nodes 4 and 5.

 ## Absorbing boundary condition

 As a warm-up, we can assume that the wire is a perfect conductor (absorbing boundary), and solve the Laplace equation around it.
 Let's call the potential $v$, and assume that it is 1 on the box, and 0 along the wire.
-These conditions translate into $v-1=\epsilon \partial_n v$ on the box, and $v=\epsilon \partial_n v$ on the wire.
+These conditions translate into $v-1=\epsilon \partial_n v$ on the box, and $v=\epsilon \partial_n v$ on the wire. ($\epsilon$ is a small number.)

 We further assume that the bottom line (which we haven't defined as a boundary) is reflective.
 Altogether, the weak formulation of our problem reads ($\hat{v}$ is the test function):